landlab/landlab/docs/source/user_guide/grid.rst

 If you are working with a regular grid, it is trivial to plot horizontal and vertical sections through your data.
-The grid provides the method `landlab.grid.raster.RasterModelGrid.node_vector_to_raster <http://landlab.readthedocs.org/en/latest/manual_index_alt_format.html#landlab.grid.raster.RasterModelGrid.node_vector_to_raster>`_, which will turn a Landlab 1D node data array into a two dimensional rows*columns NumPy array, which you can then take slices of, e.g., we can do this:
+The grid provides the method :ref:`landlab.grid.raster.RasterModelGrid.node_vector_to_raster <landlab.grid.raster.RasterModelGrid.node_vector_to_raster>`, which will turn a Landlab 1D node data array into a two dimensional rows*columns NumPy array, which you can then take slices of, e.g., we can do this:

 .. code-block:: python